 But for your target audience to find your website and content, you must be visible online.

-FYI, SEO is the practice of making your website more visible to your target audience.
+FYI, search engine optimization is the practice of making your website more visible to your target audience.
 This results in you attracting high-quality (and quantity) organic traffic to your website and product.

 That’s what SEO companies do — they help businesses like yours outrank the competition, drive more traffic, and generate more leads.

-SEO companies focus on helping brands improve their digital presence without paying for ads.
-They do this by focusing on three main pillars:
+SEO companies focus on helping brands improve their presence in search engines without paying for ads.
+They do this by focusing on three main pillars.

 - On-page SEO.
-On-page SEO deals with all the things on your website that directly influence your rankings.
-This includes keywords, content quality, internal link structure, content marketing and more.
+On-page SEO deals with all the things on your website that directly influence your search engine rankings.
+This includes excellent keyword research, content quality, internal link structure, content marketing (including blog posts and other forms of content writing) and more.

 - Off-page SEO.
 This deals with factors you don’t directly influence but still impact your ranking.
 Examples include backlinks, mentions on social media or other digital platforms, and even your competitors’ rankings.

 - Technical SEO.
-As the name suggests, technical SEO focuses on the technical aspects of your website, mainly those that affect indexability and crawlability.
+As the name suggests, technical SEO focuses on the technical aspects of your website, mainly those that affect the indexability and crawlability of web pages.
 It ensures that elements like URL structure, sitemaps, site speed, and other behind-the-scenes elements of your website.

 So, what does an SEO company do?

 Essentially, they help you prime your website for success in helping you grow your business and generate more revenue.
 They own your SEO strategy, execute top-notch keyword research, manage SEO content writers, and deploy a custom digital marketing strategy aligned with your larger business goals.